 What profiles have you taken, and what did you think of the results?
 Did they help you?
 Depress you?
 Unnerve you?
 What is helpful to learn about someone else’s results?

-Growing up my mother had a habit of keeping a paper calendar on the kitchen counter right underneath where the phone hung on the wall.
+When I was growing up, my mother had a habit of keeping a paper calendar on the kitchen counter right underneath where the phone hung on the wall.
 These paper calendars were nothing fancy.
 They were the spiral-bound sort with the random scenery depicting each month on top and the dates below, but she never hung them up - so you never saw the pictures except when changing the month.
-I don’t think she ever actually even bought them.
+I don’t think she ever even bought them.
 They miraculously appeared from the neighborhood real estate agent, or her garden club, or the water company.
-Every appointment, meeting, “ladies lunch,” seed planting, and road trip was recorded in her unusual, scrawling handwriting on the small squares (she injured her hand in a freak gardening accident when I was small - don’t ask).
-It seemed like she lived and breathed by its authority on our schedule.
+Every doctor's appointment, meeting, “ladies lunch,” seed planting, and road trip was recorded in her unusual, scrawling handwriting on the small squares (she injured her hand in a freak gardening accident when I was small - don’t ask).
+She lived and breathed by its authority on our schedule.

 She never carried this calendar with her anywhere, because she looked at it so often she never needed to.
 She did keep one of those smaller freebie ones from Hallmark in her purse - always blank - just to check things like whether or not the 4th of July fell on a Saturday, etc. Because, you know, that kind of stuff was critical in identifying your place in the timeline of life.
-Sometimes I would see her after a phone call or a church circle meeting working through the kitchen calendar with her readers perched on her nose, adding things weeks/months ahead of time to the squares, scratching others out.
+Sometimes I would see her after a phone call or a church circle meeting working through that kitchen calendar with her readers perched on her nose, adding things weeks/months ahead of time to the squares, scratching others out.
 Always, always planning, and always aware of what was coming up and what had already happened.

 Pretty much as soon as I learned to write, she asked me to put my activities wherever they belonged on the squares.
-Between the piano lessons and youth choir and band practices the squares got really crowded, but soon I too was in the habit of routinely staring at them for guidance.
+Between the piano lessons and children's choir and eventually band practices the squares got really crowded, but soon I too was in the habit of routinely staring at them for guidance.
 Daily.
 I knew my parents’ schedules as well I knew my own.
-Sometimes I would add a weird doodle or other graffiti I had created on a random date a few months out, just to harass her, but otherwise the calendar was sacred.
+Sometimes I would add a weird doodle or other graffiti I had created on a random date a few months out, just to harass her.
+But otherwise, the calendar was sacred.
 My mother's pulling me into that ritual unwittingly left a mark that I don’t think I fully appreciated until recently.

 We are now perplexed about how to handle our calendars if, for example, we prefer paper and much of the world revolves around digital.
 I routinely witness people get all apologetic when they pull out their paper planner as if they had just produced a folding road map or a slide rule.
 And really, those planners work great…at least until we forget them in the car, or lose them on a trip.
-It’s even worse when you have tech platforms that don’t sync, like when you’re a freelancer on Google, and your biggest client uses Outlook.
-Or your phone won’t “talk” to your computer.
-We all get meeting requests via email and when we click to accept we get a broken link or a blank page, which leads to additional steps we didn’t want to take.
+Digital calendars have their own challenges when platforms don’t sync, like when you’re a freelancer on Google and your biggest client uses Outlook.
+Or when your phone won’t “talk” to your computer.
+We've all gotten meeting requests via email and when we click to accept we get a broken link or a blank page - leading to additional steps we didn’t want to take.

 None of this takes as long as it may sound - maybe, I don't know 10-15 minutes max a day?
-Between the two methods, I’ve found a groove that has not only kept me ]on top of appointments, but making steady progress on my theme for the year.
+Between the two methods, I’ve found a groove that has not only kept me on top of appointments, but making steady progress on my theme for the year.
 Is it foolproof?
 No, but it’s close enough for me to feel comfortable and productive.
 You might choose a totally different ritual, but it pays to have one, and it doesn’t matter what the format is (or if it changes over time).
-The key is to work with it, look at it , and use it to your advantage.
+The key is to work with it, look at it, and use it to your advantage.